 Lastly, to reach the average email open rate and improve other email marketing benchmarks, you need to use a reputable Email Service Provider (ESP).
 Jonathan Saeidian, Founder and CEO of Brenton Way, couldn’t agree more.

-to prevent [emails from landing in spam], I recommend utilizing a reputable email provider as it will help improve email open rates [and] get into prospect’s main inbox.
+“To prevent [emails from being spammed], I recommend utilizing a reputable email provider such as Gmail or Outlook and to also improve email open rates [and] get into prospect’s main inbox,” he told InboxAlly.

-Use These Pro Email Marketing Tips to Hit Your Goals!
+Use These Pro Email Marketing Tips to Increase Your Open Rates!

-Not only can these strategies lead to better ROI, but they can also help you turn leads into customers, connect subscribers on a deeper level, build brand identity, promote new services or products, and create a memorable customer experience!
+These strategies can lead to better ROI and turn leads into customers, connect subscribers on a deeper level, and build brand identity.
+Additionally, it will promote new services or products and create a memorable customer experience!

 So, what are you waiting for?
 Rescue your dying email open rate today before it’s too late.

-In need of a team of professionals to help you achieve better email deliverability?
+Do you need a professional team to help you achieve better email deliverability?
 Give us a call.